eugene-eeo/midas/README.md

 That's just for one component.
 To decide whether the overall movement is left/right/up/down, we calculate the sum of directions for X and Y, and pick whichever one which has the larger absolute value.
 E.g. if sum for X = -10, and sum for Y = 35, we pick `down`.

+Part of the difficulty in recognising gestures is that the algorithm has to be fast and also reasonably accurate.
+This means we would like ideally a O(n) time algorithm.
+I don't know if this is reasonably accurate but it **works on my machine™**.